April 2018 missile strikes against Syria

 On 14 April 2018, beginning at 04:00 Syrian time (UTC+3), the United States, France, and the United Kingdom carried out a series of military strikes involving aircraft and ship-based missiles against multiple government sites in Syria during the Syrian Civil War.
-They said it was in reprisal for the Douma chemical attack against civilians on 7 April, which they attributed to the Syrian government.
-The Syrian government denied involvement in the Douma attacks and called the airstrikes a violation of international law.
+The strikes were a reprisal for the Douma chemical attack against civilians on 7 April, widely attributed to the Syrian government.
+The Syrian government called the airstrikes a violation of international law.

 Background

 A Syrian government offensive to recapture the rebel-held Eastern Ghouta suburb began in February 2018.
 The offensive was condemned by Western media and human rights organizations for its reportedly brutal humanitarian consequences.
 By the beginning of April, Douma was one of the last rebel enclaves remaining in the region, with rebel group Jaysh al-Islam in control of the city.
 Russian and Syrian state media reported a deal between the rebel group and Russia to hand over Douma to government control.
 Other news agencies reported members of the rebel group claiming a deal had not been brokered and that Jaysh al-Islam would not surrender Douma.
 What followed was a suspected chemical attack carried out in the Syrian city of Douma on 7 April 2018, with at least 70 people reported killed.
 One pro-opposition source said that a thousand people suffered from the effects.
 The Jaysh al-Islam rebel group, which controlled Douma at the time, along with several medical, monitoring, and activist groups, including the pro-rebel White Helmets (Syria Civil Defence), all reported that two Syrian Air Force Mi-8 helicopters had dropped barrel bombs.
 The bombs were filled with chlorine gas and possibly sarin.
 The World Health Organization said it received reports from partner agencies that some 500 people arrived at health facilities showing "signs and symptoms consistent with exposure to toxic chemicals."
 On 6 July 2018, the OPCW produced an interim report stating that chlorine residues had been found at the two attack sites, although no organophosphorous nerve agents or their degradation products were detected.

 As with previous incidents, France, the United Kingdom, the United States, and other nations accused the Syrian government of being responsible for the use of chemical weapons.
 Russia and Iran, the Syrian government's main allies, denied chemical weapons had been used, claiming it was a false flag operation.
 Russia has said video of the chemical attack was staged by members of the White Helmets.
 Syrian Arab News Agency (SANA) said that the Saudi Arabian-backed Jaysh al-Islam was making "chemical attack fabrications in an exposed and failed attempt to obstruct advances by the Syrian Arab Army".